 Take the Mönchsweg cycle path and follow in the footsteps of the missionaries who brought Christianity to the North.
-The route takes scenic paths from Bremen through Lower Saxony, Schleswig-Holstein and Denmark.
+The route takes scenic paths from Bremen through Niedersachsen (Lower Saxony), Schleswig-Holstein and Denmark.
 The 190 km route connects the north German countryside from the Weser river to the Elbe.

 Route and sights